No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 Step 5: Configure the Hostinger Firewall

-Alternatively, configure it directly on the server with ufw:
+Alternatively, configure ufw directly on the server:

 sudo ufw allow 8080